The Hong Kong Dollar: the eighth most traded currency in the world

-The Hong Kong dollar has been through several changes over the last century and a half, and here’s all the information you need about this strong Asian currency.
+The Hong Kong dollar has been through several changes over the last century and a half.
+Here’s the information you need to know about this strong Asian currency.

-The Hong Kong dollar (HKD, HK$) is the official currency of Hong Kong and Macau as well.
-This is because of the proximity of the two regions coupled with the fact that their currencies tend to have similar exchange rates.
-Hong Kong rates as one of the world’s top financial centres and a well established international financial market, low taxation and almost free port trade characterise this largely service-oriented economy.
+The Hong Kong dollar (HKD, HK$) is the official currency of Hong Kong and Macau.
+Due to the proximity of the two regions, coupled with the fact that their currencies tend to have similar exchange rates, it was decided that they both should use the same currency.
+Hong Kong is recognized as one of the world’s top financial centres and has a well-established international financial market, low taxation and almost free port trade, all of which which characterize this nation as a largely service-oriented economy.

-The Hong Kong Monetary Authority’s main monetary policy objective is to keep exchange rates stable while staying within the structure of the of the linked exchange rate system.
+The Hong Kong Monetary Authority’s main monetary policy objective is to keep exchange rates stable, while staying within the structure of the linked exchange rate system.
 It does this through monetary operations, systematic management of the exchange funds and any other means it deems essential.

 Value and exchange rates of the Hong Kong dollar

-The Hong Kong dollar pegs to the US dollar, and to make sure the currency is market driven individual banks in Hong Kong work in determining interest rates.
-As part of the linked exchange rate system, Hong Kong benefits through strong official reserves, a flexible economic structure, as well as a sound banking system.
+The Hong Kong dollar pegs to the US dollar, and to make sure the currency is market driven, individual banks in Hong Kong work to determine interest rates.
+As part of the linked exchange rate system, Hong Kong benefits through strong official reserves, a flexible economic structure and a sound banking system.

 From 1863 to 1935 the Hong Kong dollar followed the silver standard, where silver dollars served as legal tender.
-From December 1935 to June 1972 the Hong Kong dollar moved to the sterling exchange rate regime.
-From December 1935 to November 1967 the sterling valued at HK$16, and from November 1967 to June 1972 the sterling traded at HK$14.55.
+From December 1935 to June 1972, the Hong Kong dollar moved to the sterling exchange rate regime.
+From December 1935 to November 1967, the sterling was valued at HK$16, and from November 1967 to June 1972, the sterling traded at HK$14.55.

-In October 1983, after taking into account the anxiety about reliability of some banks as well as currency panic, the government announced a new policy in order to bring stability to the currency.
-Since then, the Hong Kong dollar trades at around HK$7.80 against the US dollar.
+In October 1983, after taking into account the growing anxiety about the reliability of some banks as well as currency panic, the government announced a new policy in order to bring stability to the currency.
+Since then, the Hong Kong dollar has traded at around HK$7.80 against the US dollar.

 The table below gives you an indication of how the Hong Kong dollar performed against some leading currencies over time.